CometBackup/translations/README.md

 ## How to help

 Comet uses the industry-standard Gettext (`.po`) file format for translations.
-You can edit these files with a free tool like [PoEdit](https://poedit.net/) or even a plain-text editor like Notepad or Vim.
+You can [download the files](https://github.com/CometBackup/translations/archive/master.zip) and edit them with a free tool like [PoEdit](https://poedit.net/) or even a plain-text editor like Notepad or Vim.

 You can modify the existing translation for a file (such as `comet.nl_NL.po` for Dutch) or, create a new language translation from the `.pot` file.